afikanyati/afika-personal-website/README.md

 Then, the /build directory should be ready for deployment.

+To deploy the web application to firebase host, run the following command in the terminal:

+    $ firebase deploy -m "commit message"

+To learn more about Firebase hosting and deployment, read: https://firebase.google.com/docs/hosting/deploying

 ## IV.
 Firebase Data Structure

 To view a sample file depicting the structure of the web application's data stored on Google Firebase, see: `firebase_data_sample.json`